JRHB314/VBCS-Integration/README.md

 Select Module Function.
 You should see a Page Function named loadDescriptions in the list.
 Select it, and you should be good to go.<br>
 ![](/images/3-19.png)<br>
 <br>
-Test the page, and the books should appear on the {pagename} page. <br>
+Test the page, and the books should appear on the Catalog page. <br>
 ![](/images/3-20.png)<br>
 <br>
 Now we are going to create our other module, loadImages.
 The process is basically the same, except we are appending images instead of text.<br>